 Recommendations from Healthcare Professionals

 Many doctors say gummy vitamins are good for those who can’t swallow pills.
 This includes kids and adults with special diets.
-Studies show our bodies can absorb nutrients from gummies just as well as regular vitamins1.
+Studies show our bodies can absorb nutrients from gummies just as well as regular vitamins.

 Situations Where Gummy Vitamins May Be Appropriate